 Ok, so now that you have read about the basic requirements needed to start a 4-H club, you will want to take that one step further and begin the registration process.
 You will be happy to know that registration is quick, easy and done completely online.
 Contact your 4-H Alberta Area Coordinator to get your user name and password to begin the registration process.

 Have more questions?
 No problem.
 Your 4-H Alberta Area Coordinator is just a phone call away and is eager to provide support in the following areas…

 - Assisting you in starting and managing your club

 - Curricula and resources

-- Information about 4-H events and camps in your area as well as information on scholarships and grants just to name few.
+- Information about 4-H events and camps in your area as well as information on scholarships and grants, just to name a few.